Akshaykumar05/Keen-Able-Internship/README.md

 # Keen-Able-Internship
-In this repo I am summarising all the related things for this training.
-There are two part of this training
+In this repo I am summarising all the related things of this training.
+There are two part of training
 1. Non-technical
 2. Technical